dotnet/dotnet-docker/samples/push-image-to-acr.md

 # Push Docker Images to Azure Container Registry

-This sample demonstrates how to push .NET Core images to [Azure Container Registry (ACR)](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal).
-The instructions are based on the [.NET Core Docker Sample](README.md).
+This sample demonstrates how to push .NET images to [Azure Container Registry (ACR)](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal).
+The instructions are based on the [.NET Docker Sample](README.md).

 These instructions use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and the [Docker client](https://www.docker.com/products/docker).